- The Source Code Manager

 - check all elements back in to create the setup program of site.

-To switch from master mode to guest mode, under the "GDS" pane, in the "Project" group, scroll down to "Master / Guest" and select "Become guest on the project (and reintegrate everything)".
+To switch from master mode to guest mode, go to the "SCM" pane, "Project" group, expand "Master/Guest" and select "Become guest on the project (and check all in)".

 In this case, the Source Code Manager proposes to check in all the project elements (including the .WWP file).

-To switch from guest mode to master mode, under the "GDS" pane, in the "Project" group, scroll down "Master / Guest" and select "Become master on the project".
+To switch from guest mode to master mode, go to the "SCM" pane, "Project" group, expand "Master/Guest" and select "Become master on the project".

-All project users (master or guests) can modify the project characteristics (first project page, animation, programming charter, etc.).
-These modifications will have to be checked back in into the Source Code Manager by the master of the project.
+All project users (master or guests) can modify the project characteristics (first project page, animation, code style, etc.).
+These modifications will have to be checked back in into the Source Code Manager by the project master.

 With the automatic mode, the project file is checked out only if the action performed requires it (regardless of the user).
 Once the action was performed on the project, the project file is automatically checked back in.